simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 1. **Setup and initialization**:

    - The `GEDIProcessor` is initialized with the `data_config.yml` file for parameters like spatial and temporal boundaries, product details, and filtering criteria.
-   - Database tables are created based on the parameters in `data_config.yml`, ensuring that the [tile]DB required for granule storage is in place and properly configured.
+   - Database tables are created based on the parameters in `data_config.yml`, ensuring that the tileDB required for granule storage is in place and properly configured.
    - Paths are set up for storing granules and a Dask cluster is initialized for parallel processing based on the specified `n_workers`.

 2. **Granule downloading**: